LgendSourabie/join-backend/README.md

-# Directive for executing the project
+# DIRECTIVE FOR RUNNING THE PROJECT

 All the packages use during the implementation are listed in the requirement.txt data with their corresponding version.
-Since virtual environments can go beyond lot of GB of data, the venv of the project is not pushed into Github and a virtual env. need to be created and the packages need to be install inside.
+Since virtual environments can go beyond lot of GB of data, the venv of the project is not pushed into Github and a virtual env. need to be created and the packages need to be installed inside.

 ---